How to Get a Check Signed from Lombardstreet Ventures in a Few Hours

 We love to invest in mission-driven builders before they reach Product-Market fit.

 Our decision process might take a few hours to a few days — depending on the additional information we need from you and how impressed we have been with your pitch.
-Most of the time, we schedule just one or two 30 minutes Zoom calls and send you a couple of emails with additional questions.
+Most of the time, we schedule just one or two 30-minute Zoom calls and send you a couple of emails with additional questions.

 Usually, the whole team is on the call to speed up the decision process.
 If we decide to invest, we will wire you the money in a few hours.